-To the shareholders of Miquel y Costas & Miquel, S.A.,
+To the Shareholders of MIQUEL y COSTAS & MIQUEL, S.A.

-Pursuant to Article 49 of the Code of Commerce, we have verified, under a limited assurance scope, the accompanying Consolidated Non-Financial Information Statement ("NFIS") for the year ended 31 December 2018 of Miquel y Costas & Miquel, S.A. and subsidiaries ("Grupo Miquel y Costas") which forms part of Grupo Miquel y Costas' Consolidated Management Report.
+Pursuant to Article 49 of the Code of Commerce, we have verified, under a limited assurance scope, the accompanying Consolidated Non-Financial Information Statement ("NFIS") for the year ended 31st December 2019 of MIQUEL y COSTAS & MIQUEL, S.A. (hereinafter the parent Company) and its subsidiaries (hereinafter the Group) that forms part of the Group's Consolidated Management Report.

 The content of the NFIS includes additional information to that required by current commercial legislation on non-financial reporting which has not been covered by our verification work.
-In this respect, our work has been restricted solely to verifying the information identified in the Appendix I. "Traceability table under Law 11/2018" included in the accompanying NFIS.
+In this respect, our work has been restricted solely to verifying the information identified in Appendix I "Traceability table under Law 11/2018" included in the accompanying NFIS.